-Colestyramine is used to lower cholesterol.
-This helps to reduce the risk of heart attack, stroke and other related problems.
-Colestyramine is sometimes used for other conditions.
+Colestyramine is used to lower cholesterol, and sometimes for other conditions.

-Take colestyramine regularly as directed.
-Mix the contents of each sachet with at least 100mL of water, fruit juice or trim milk before taking.
-It can also be mixed with other liquids such as thin soup or pureed fruit as long as at least 100mL of liquid is used.
+Take colestyramine as directed.
+Add the contents of each sachet to at least 100 mL of liquid such as water, juice, milk, thin soup or pureed fruit.
+Stir until you have an even mixture (the powder will not dissolve).
 Do not take the dry powder on its own.

 Take other medicines at least one hour before or four to six hours after taking colestyramine.
 Colestyramine can stop other medicines being absorbed by your body.